-Enter the terra cotta archway of this 1924 arcade and you'll find a glass-roofed alleyway dotted with restaurants and shops.
-The crowds are still light—it's no Grand Central Market competitor, at least not yet—but the food offerings are already strong.
-Stop by Guisados for a chorizo taco and some horchata, or POV Snack Shop for chicken wings.
-Green Grotto Juice Bar doles out juices and acai bowls, while Gelateria Uli has some of the city's best gelato.
-If you're in the mood for a glass of wine, step into Garçons de Cafe, a wine bar and boutique that instantly transports you to Paris.
+Enter the terra cotta archway of this 1924 arcade and you’ll find a glass-roofed alleyway dotted with restaurants and shops.
+The crowds are still light—it’s no Grand Central Market competitor, at least not yet—but the food offerings are already strong.
+Stop by Guisados for a chorizo taco and some horchata, or Rice Box for some bao.
+Don Francisco’s pours cups of Cuban coffee, while Gelateria Uli has some of the city’s best gelato.
+If you’re in the mood for a glass of wine, step into Garçons de Cafe, a wine bar and boutique that instantly transports you to Paris.

 |Venue name:||Spring Arcade Building|